ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 // Initiate sc-event.
 Create sc-arc from `nodeAddr`.
 ScAddr const & otherNodeAddr = context.CreateNode(ScType:::NodeConst);
 context.CreateEdge(ScType::EdgeAccessConstPosPerm, nodeAddr, otherNodeAddr);
-// After that sc-arc will be created, sc-event will occur
+// After that sc-arc will be generated, sc-event will occur
 // and specified on-event callback will be called.
 ...
 ```